schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/things_to_do.md

 <p>
   <strong style="color:#0A9396"><a href="http://www.o-panuozzo.nl/">O'pannuozo</a></strong><br>
-  Classic neapolitan pizzas.
+  O'pannuozo serves classic neapolitan pizzas.
   This, in combination with a glass of wine at Talud9, is Marijne's favorite date-night!
 </p>

 <p>
   <strong style="color:#0A9396"><a href="https://www.talud9.nl/">Talud 9</a></strong><br>
-  Great for coffee and cake in the afternoon, even better for wine in the evening.
+  Talud 9 is great for coffee and cake in the afternoon, even better for wine in the evening.
 </p>

 <p>
   <strong style="color:#0A9396"><a href="https://30ml.nl/">30 Ml</a></strong><br>
-  Great brunch place (as recommended by Anne & Daan)
+  Great brunch place (as recommended by Anne & Daan).
-  On lunch breaks, Marijne goes here to pick up a bag of coffee beans.
+  On lunch breaks, Marijne goes here to pick up a bag of fancy coffee beans to enjoy at home.
 </p>

 <p>
   <strong style="color:#0A9396"><a href="https://broodjemario.nl/">Broodje Mario</a></strong><br>
+  Broodje Mario is a staple of the Utrecht experience.
+They serve big sandwiches to-go.
-  Sandwiches to go, classic Utrecht experience.
-No Utrecht experience is complete without a Broodje Mario.
-Note, there is no seating and they only accept cash.
+  Note that there is no seating and they only accept cash.
 </p>

 <p>
   <strong style="color:#0A9396"><a href="https://hopenstork.com/">Hop & Stork</a></strong><br>
-  Fantastic coffee and chocolate.
+  This is the perfect place for afternoon coffee, they serve it with at great chocolate.
 </p>

 <h3>Activities in Utrecht</h3>